What is a Laboratory Technician?

 Laboratory Technicians are expected to have a good awareness of Good Laboratory Practices (GLP) and techniques but full training is usually given on the specific tasks required for each role.

 What does a Laboratory Technician do?

-The specific tasks of a laboratory technician can vary greatly depending on the laboratory they’re based in and the types of scientific work that is carried out there.
-All work must be carried out in strict accordance with both internal protocols and external regulations.
+The specific tasks of a Laboratory Technician can vary greatly depending on the laboratory they’re based in and the types of scientific work that is carried out there.
+Generally, though, a Laboratory Technician will conduct the routine tasks required within the laboratory, in support of the Laboratory Scientists.

 As examples, tasks may include: